Writing Programs

 In this command:

-• -i (--inputs) flag is used specify the input file location.
+• -i (--input) specifies the input file location.

-• -o (--output) flag determines the output directory (in this example proof).
+• -o (--output) determines the output directory (in this example proof).

-• -a (--aggregation) flag indicates that a final aggregated proof (containing all generated sub-proofs) should be produced.
+• -a (--aggregation) indicates that a final aggregated proof (containing all generated sub-proofs) should be produced.

 If the process is successful, you should see a message similar to: